Dana Jones (politician): Fiscal issues

+Social issues

 In April 2021, Jones participated in a rally to celebrate the sentencing of Derek Chauvin.

 In October 2021, Jones participated in a protest in Annapolis to support abortion rights amid red states passing bills to ban abortions.
 During the 2023 legislative session, she voted for Question 1, a voter referendum that established a right to reproductive freedom in the Constitution of Maryland, and campaigned heavily for the referendum during the 2024 elections.

 During the 2022 legislative session, Jones introduced legislation to exempt baby care products from the state sales tax.
 The bill passed and was signed into law by Governor Larry Hogan.